Sphinx sequoiae

 Sphinx sequoiae, the sequoia sphinx, is a moth of the family Sphingidae.
 It is found in the United States from Oregon south through California, Nevada, and south-eastern Utah to Arizona and further south into Mexico's northern Baja California.
+It is particularly common in juniper and cedar forests, like those east of the Cascade Range in the Pacific Northwest.